bandonga/bandonga.github.io/_drafts/RHCSA/02-essencial.md

 45
 #### Login messages

-Bash offers an option to include messages in the /etc/motd and the /etc/issue files.
-Messages in /etc/motd display after a user has successfully logged in to a shell.
+Bash offers an option to include messages in the `/etc/motd` and the `/etc/issue` files.
+* Messages in `/etc/motd` display after a user has successfully logged in to a shell.
 (Notice that users in a graphical environment do not see its contents after a graphical login.)
 Using /etc/motd can be a convenient way for system administrators to inform users.
+* Another way to send information to users is by using `/etc/issue`.
+The contents of this file display before the user logs in.
+This provides an excellent means of specifying specific login instructions to users who are not logged in yet.

 **Rebooting** - When a server is rebooted, all processes that are running need to shut down properly, using the `reboot` command.